Foliations whose first Chern class is nef: Introduction

 \begin{thm} Let $\cF$ be an algebraically integrable foliation on a projective manifold $X$ with $-K_{\cF}$ nef.
-Assume that $\cF$ has a compact leaf, then there is a foliation $\cG$ on $X$ such that $T_X=\cF \oplus \cG$. \end{thm}
+Assume that $\cF$ has a compact leaf.
+Then there is a foliation $\cG$ on $X$ such that $T_X=\cF \oplus \cG$. \end{thm}

 \begin{cor} Let $\cF$ be an algebraically integrable foliation on a projective manifold $X$ with $-K_{\cF}$ nef.
-Assume that $\cF$ has a compact leaf, then it is induced by an equidimensional fibration $f\colon X \to Y$.
+Assume that $\cF$ has a compact leaf.
+Then it is induced by an equidimensional fibration $f\colon X \to Y$.
 If moreover $\cF$ is rationally connected, then $f$ is a locally trivial family. \end{cor}

 The paper is organized as follows.
-We will work over $\mathbb{C}$ throughout.
-In Section \ref{section:foliation}, we recall the basic language on foliations.
-In Section \ref{section:flat}, we prove several elementary results about numerically flat vector bundles.
-In Section \ref{section:semistable}, we collect some powerful tools developed in \cite{CCM19}.
+We will work over $\mathbb{C}$, the field of complex numbers, throughout.
+In Section \ref{section:foliation}, we will recall the basic language on foliations.
+In Section \ref{section:flat}, we will prove several elementary results about numerically flat vector bundles.
+In Section \ref{section:semistable}, we will collect some powerful tools developed in \cite{CCM19}.
 Then we will construct an appropriate semistable reduction for a foliation with nef aniticanonical class in Section \ref{section:construction}.
 In the end, we will finish the proofs of the theorems in Section \ref{section:proof}.\\

-\textbf{Acknowledgment} The author is very grateful to Jie Liu for inspiring conversions.
+\textbf{Acknowledgment} The author is very grateful to Jie Liu for inspiring conversations.
 He would like to thank Junyan Cao and Andreas H\"oring for remarks and comments.
-Finally, he would like to express his gratitude to St\'ephane Druel for his enormous help in improving the presentation of the paper.
+He would like to express his gratitude to St\'ephane Druel for his enormous help in improving the presentation of the paper.
+He would like to thank the referee for reading the paper carefully and providing helpful suggestions.
+The author is supported by the National Key R\&D Program of China (No. 2021YFA1002300).